 Transfer of Savings

 Advinans has launched a transfer service for occupational pension insurance.
 Let Advinans analyse your current occupational pension insurance and see if it could be lucrative to transfer it to Advinans and get help with carrying out any transfers.
-Do you want to know more?
-Please contact email@example.com
+Please contact firstname.lastname@example.org if you want to know more about Advinans service.

 Of course you can.
 By carrying out a move, you avoid double taxation of the the standard tax on ISK savings.
 First, you sell holdings on your current ISK so the capital is in cash.
 Then you contact Advinans customer service at email@example.com or 021-220 30 and we will help you move your capital.